CyTran: A Cycle-Consistent Transformer with Multi-Level Consistency for Non-Contrast to Contrast CT Translation: Experiments

 \subsubsection{Baselines}

-We compare CyTran with three state-of-the-art style transfer methods.
+We compare CyTran with five state-of-the-art style transfer methods.
 Since our data set is suitable for paired style transfer, we consider pix2pix \cite{Isola-CVPR-2017} as the first baseline.
-As CyTran is an approach capable of learning from unpaired images, we select two more baselines from the same category of methods, namely CycleGAN \cite{Zhu-ICCV-2017} and U-GAT-IT \cite{Kim-ICLR-2019}.
+As CyTran is an approach capable of learning from unpaired images, we select four more baselines from the same category of methods, namely CycleGAN \cite{Zhu-ICCV-2017}, U-GAT-IT \cite{Kim-ICLR-2019}, CWT-GAN \cite{Lai-ICCV-2021}, and AttentionGAN \cite{Tang-TNNLS-2021}.
 We note that GAN-based style transfer methods can introduce visual artifacts during the generation process, which could be problematic in medical practice.
 We thus consider important comparing the generative models with a \emph{no-transfer} baseline, which simply outputs the unprocessed input image.
 If this baseline outperforms a generative model, it indicates the respective model is unreliable, introducing too many artifacts.